 It is important to note at this point that when you are on a budget a purchase should never be made without intention.
 Meaning an item is always purchased with a purpose in mind.

-Before you buy any item take a minute to think who it is for and why.
-If you can easily think of a recipient that will like or love the item in your hand, then buy it.
+Before you buy any item, take a minute to think about who it is for and why.
+If you can easily think of a recipient who likes or loves the item in your hand, then buy it.

 If not, PUT IT BACK.